Manunz15/Python/README.md

 # Python codes

-Some Python codes called Karen AT (Alan Turing) development aroud
+Some text editors and calculators in Python called Karen AT (Alan Turing).